Plumbing and drainage

 Inspections of residential development within Huntlee are required.

-Bookings can be made by emailing firstname.lastname@example.org or contacting Council’s customer service team on.
+Bookings can be made by completing this online form or by contacting Council’s customer service team on 4993 4100.

 Plumbing and Drainage inspections must be booked by 3pm the day before the inspection.
 Please allow for at least two business days for the requirement documentation to be receipted and recorded on Council’s systems prior to scheduling an inspection.